barriosjorge/gmt_docs/src/SWC_architecture/tcs/wavefront_control/ns_obsmode.rst

 **Deployment**

-    A representation of the deployment locations of the Natural Seeing WFC is provided in Figure the Figure below.
+    A representation of the deployment locations of the Natural Seeing WFC is provided in the Figure below.
 All WFC software components run on standard rack-mounted servers in the Electronics Room of the Summit Support Building.
     All of these hardware components will be connected with both a low-latency Infiniband network and a standard Ethernet control network.
 The wavefront